podondra/gym-rl/surveys/reinforcement-learning.md

 ## Dynamic Programming

-Dynamic programming refers to collection of algorithms used for computing optimal policies when a perfect model of the environment is given as a MDP.
+Dynamic programming refers to collection of algorithms used for computing optimal policies when a perfect model of the environment is given as an MDP.
-These algorithms are limited by their assumptions that the MDP is fully known and because they are very computationally demanding.
+These algorithms are limited by their assumptions that the MDP is fully known.
-But their are very important as other algorithm might be viewed as attempting the same effect as dynamic programming but more effectively and without full knowledge of the environment.
+Their are very important as other algorithm might be viewed as attempting the same effect as dynamic programming but more effectively and without full knowledge of the environment.

-The main idea of dynamic programming is to use value functions to structure the search for good policies via Bellman optimality equations:
+The main idea of dynamic programming is to use value functions to structure the search for good policies via *Bellman optimality equations*:

 \\[v\_\*(s) = \max\_a \sum\_{s', r} p(s', r | s, a) \big[r + \gamma
 v\_\*(s')\big]\\]